telerik/winforms-docs/richtexteditor/features/fields-and-document-variables/fields.md

 {{endregion}}

 You can also update all fields in the current document with the __UpdateAllFields()__ method of RadRichTextEditor.

 ## Fields Update Priority

-All field types in the context of RadDocument have update priority which determines when they should be updated when the
-          __UpdateAllFields()__ method is invoked.
+All field types in the context of RadDocument have update priority which determines when they should be updated when the  __UpdateAllFields()__ method is invoked.
 Most fields have the default value 0.
 Changing it is needed in case a field depends on the evaluated value of another field to be properly evaluated.

 Priority can specified through the __FieldsUpdateManager__ static class.
-The following code snippet shows how to set higher priority
-          for a specific field type, causing all fields of this type to be updated before the rest of the field when calling UpdateAllField():
+The following code snippet shows how to set higher priority for a specific field type, causing all fields of this type to be updated before the rest of the field when calling UpdateAllField():
-        #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\Features\Fields.cs region=register}}